cerfacs-globc/icclim/doc/source/dev/bootstrap_maintainability_audit.rst

    If a new optimized family or fallback rule is added, update the maintainer notes in the same branch.

-5. Keep trusted-baseline Kraken validation as the release gate for meaningful bootstrap changes.
+5. Keep trusted-baseline real-data validation as the release gate for meaningful bootstrap changes.
    Unit tests are necessary, but not sufficient, for this part of the codebase.